pulumi/pulumi-hugo/themes/default/content/blog/csharp-static-analyzer/index.md

 This is an unfortunate result because I had expected that when my  program compiled, that it was valid and ready to deploy.

-Even though the fix for this case is simple:
+In this case, the fix is simple:

 ```cs
 var storageAccount = new StorageAccount("storageAccount", new StorageAccountArgs